katharinalisalin/demo-bug-template/docs/bug-documentation/documentation-issue-report.md

 The documentation for Material for MkDocs is spread across more than 60 pages and covers information about its features, configurations, and everything you need to take advantage of Material for MkDocs' full capabilities.
-If you have found an inconsistancy, an issue or see room for improvement in the documentation, please submit an issue to our public [issue tracker] by following this guide.
+If you have found an inconsistency, an issue, or see room for improvement in the documentation, please submit an issue to our public [issue tracker] by following this guide.